-Story Orally saying or Beginning or end of Sentences organised Time and place Link between Sequence of plot The story is well Story writing stories of narrative signalled chronologically are referenced to opening and may be disrupted constructed and others and their e.g. one day indicated by time for effect e.g. raises intrigue. related words e.g. guide the reader resolution flashback own.
+Story Orally saying or Beginning or end of Sentences organised Time and place Link between Sequence of plot The story is well SLUTY writing stories of narrative signalled chronologically are referenced to opening and may be disrupted constructed and others and their e.g. one day indicated by time for effect e.g. raises intrigue. related words e.g. guide the reader resolution flashback own.
 Ideas grouped finally through the text Dialogue is used to together for , e.g. in the Links between Opening and move the action on Understanding similarity.
 Divisions in morning sentences help to resolution shape the who heighten through tales narrative may be navigate the story empathy for central toolkit that there Attempts at third marked by Organised into reader from one character is a character, person writing. sections/paragraphs paragraphs e.g. idea to the next Structural features setting, problem e.g. The wolf was When she arrived e.g. contrasts in of narrative are Deliberate and finally a hiding.
-Connections at the bear's mood included e.g. ambiguity is set up solution (fiction). between sentences house angry mother, repetition for effect in the mind of the Written in the make reference to disheartened Jack reader until later in appropriate tense. characters e.g. Peter Cohesion is Paragraphs varied in the text (mainly consistent) and Jane/ they strengthened Paragraphs length and e.g. Goldilocks was Jack is Connections through organised structure.
-JdCK IS between sentences relationships correctly to build Pronouns used to indicate extra between up to key event hide the doer of the information e.g. but characters e.g. action e.g. it crept they got bored or Jack, his, his Repetition into the woods indicate concurrent • events e.g. as they mother, her avoided through were waiting using different sentence structures and ellipsis
+Connections at the bear's mood included e.g. ambiguity is set up solution (fiction). between sentences house angry mother, repetition for effect in the mind of the Written in the make reference to disheartened Jack reader until later in appropriate tense. characters e.g. Peter Cohesion is Paragraphs varied in the text (mainly consistent) and Jane/ they strengthened Paragraphs length and e.g. Goldilocks was Constitutions through organised structure.
+Jack is Connections relationships correctly to build Pronouns used to between sentences indicate extra between up to key event hide the doer of the information e.g. but characters e.g. up to key event action e.g. it crept they got bored or - Denetitien into the woods indicate concurrent Jack, his, his Repetition into the woods events e.g. as they mother, her avoided through were waiting using different were watching sentence structures and ellipsis